Leicester City midfielder Ndidi to undergo surgery on abductor injury | Goal.com

 The Nigeria international suffered an abductor injury as the Foxes devoured Burnley in a Premier League outing on Sunday.

-Despite the knock, Ndidi was in action from start to finish as the Clarets bowed 4-2 at the King Power Stadium with scan by club’s medical team disclosing that the midfielder will go through the knife on Saturday.
+He was in action from start to finish as the Clarets bowed 4-2 at the King Power Stadium but scan by club’s medical team disclosed that the midfielder's injury would require surgery.

 "That (surgery) will take probably place tomorrow morning," Rodgers told media on Friday ahead of Sunday’s fixture with Manchester City.